UNBRANDED : A Movie Review | SLO Horse News

 However, you will have enjoyed the scenery, the horses, and the western life-style that is becoming less common “out west”.

 Some viewers will simply be satisfied with the beautiful scenery and enjoy the obvious care and concern these cowboys have for their trusty mounts.
 Others might be bothered by the seemingly pro-BLM stance the movie takes.
-However, the movie definitely helps us all appreciate the value of the wild mustangs and the sparse and challenging terrain in which they reside, which molds and shapes the hardiness of this special “home-grown” breed.
+However, the movie definitely helps us all appreciate the value of the wild mustangs and the sparse and challenging terrain in which they reside.
+This terrain molds and shapes the hardiness of this special “home-grown” breed.

 Unbranded stars the real cowboys who take the trek, Ben Masters, Johnny Fitzsimmons, Ben Thamer, and Thomas Glover and 16 mustangs.
 It is directed by Philip Baribeau, and produced in 2015 by Gravitas Ventures : Fin and Fur Productions, LLC.
 Unbranded is rated PG-13 for language and some intense situations.
 It is available through the Unbranded website, through Amazon and can be purchased in other formats.